lorenzodarioben-lgtm/cs-visualizer/README.md

 # CS Visualizer

 `cs-visualizer` is an interactive data structures and algorithms visualizer built with Vite, React, TypeScript, Tailwind CSS, and Vitest.
+It is the showcase of the cumulative knowledge I have gained over several units and trimesters in Uni, aiming for High DIstinction.
 It is designed as a portfolio-ready educational project for computer science learners who want to understand algorithms by watching real state transitions instead of static diagrams.

 ## Features